 (1) Shall prepare forms necessary to claim a tax credit under this section;

 (2) May require proof of the claim for the tax credit; and

 (3) May adopt rules pursuant to chapter 91 to effectuate the purposes of this section.

 (j) The chairperson of the board of land and natural resources may adopt rules pursuant to chapter 91 to effectuate this section."

 SECTION 4.
 New statutory material is underscored.

 SECTION 5.
-This Act shall take effect on July 1, 2050, and shall apply to taxable years beginning after December 31, 2007; provided that this Act shall be repealed on December 31, 2012.
+This Act shall take effect upon its approval and shall apply to taxable years beginning after December 31, 2007; provided that this Act shall be repealed on December 31, 2012.